nousantx/Cliff-UI/README.md

 // curent code
 ```

-You can use array for property values, and it will set the value for all propties inside of the array.
+You can use array for property values, and it will set the same value for all properties inside of the array.
 Code above, we defined type `size`, it will set value for both `width` and `height` at the same time, like `size-300px` it will make a square box with 300px size.

 After that, you can use new defined type and property directly on your element.